 Consumers who seek to buy and sell bitcoin in the future may now leverage our new preferred partnership with Coinbase.
 Customers may still send their bitcoin to any wallet or exchange of their choosing, but Coinbase is our recommended consumer bitcoin exchange.

 Circle customers holding bitcoin balances may also simply continue to hold their bitcoin with Circle and receive Circle’s full bitcoin insurance.
 All Circle customers can leverage CENTRE-enabled markets and currencies without needing to buy or hold bitcoin directly.

 Our continued use of bitcoin as a settlement token and network behind the scenes means that Circle will continue to be a leading participant in the digital currency markets and ecosystem, with our focus on getting more digital wallets to adopt public blockchains as open transaction settlement networks.

 Over the past three years, Circle's treasury operation has evolved into a major liquidity provider and trading counterparty in both the exchange-traded and OTC digital currency markets.
 We will continue to promote the growth and maturation of such markets as we empower consumers to use digital assets and public blockchains seamlessly as payment rails and not merely as speculative trading instruments.

-More info on Spark will be forthcoming.
+More info on CENTRE will be forthcoming.
 Meanwhile these new partnerships, additions and changes are effective immediately.